Apply to hold an event on our land

 Before you apply

-You should visit Plymouth Hoe and consider the requirements of the event; have a think about the site layout, transport links, access and facilities.
+You should visit the event site and consider the requirements of the event; have a think about the site layout, transport links, access and facilities.
 Upon visiting the site and applying to hold your event, we will request a site visit with yourselves to run through the event layout.

 Application and Document deadlines